-18.1 Any Councillor seeking or requiring leave for a period of 4 consecutive months or greater from Council duties must do so and provide the reason for the leave at a Council meeting as soon as practicable, or, if this is not practicable, the Councillor must give the Chief Executive Officer written notice of their intention to do so and the stated reason prior to the next available Council meeting.

-- 18.2 A request for leave will be determined by resolution of Council granting or refusing the leave. - 18.3 A Councillor who will be absent from a Council meeting but who does not intend to seek leave, should convey their apology to the Mayor's office beforehand to enable the apology to be disclosed to the meeting. - 18.4 In the event that a Councillor is incapacitated or unable to provide written notice of their intention to seek leave from Council, the Mayor shall provide this written notice to the Chief Executive Officer including the stated reason, prior to the Council meeting.
+- 17.1 Any Councillor seeking or requiring leave for a period of 4 consecutive months or greater from Council duties must provide the reason for the leave at a Council meeting as soon as practicable, or, if this is not practicable, the Councillor must give the Chief Executive Officer written notice of their intention to seek leave and the stated reason prior to the next available Council meeting. - 17.2 A request for leave will be determined by resolution of Council granting or refusing the leave. - 17.3 A Councillor who will be absent from a Council meeting but who does not intend to seek leave, should convey their apology to the Mayor's office beforehand to enable the apology to be disclosed to the meeting. - 17.4 In the event that a Councillor is incapacitated or unable to provide written notice of their intention to seek leave from Council, the Mayor shall provide this written notice to the Chief Executive Officer including the stated reason, prior to the Council meeting.

-19 Public Question Time
+18 Public Question Time